 ^{} Please note in some markets that sales taxes/VAT/GST may be applicable.
-Seek further advice from a local financial advisor.

 'TOP DOWN' EXPORT PRICING MODEL

 In overseas markets it will usually be the market place that will set your retail price.
 The following is an example of how to estimate a competitors FOB price or to "work down" from a target price for your product.